 - The Collections and Exhibitions Insurance Program insuring specific library, museum and herbaria collections and exhibition spaces, including materials on loan to/from the University;

-- The Mobile/Movable Property Insurance Program insuring Harvard owned or leased contents located in buildings not owned or managed by the University, property that is customarily stored and/or used outdoors, property that is regularly moving between different locations within the United States, and property that must be insured for a specific value other than replacement cost (e.g. required by a lease or loan agreement);
+- The Mobile/Movable Property Insurance Program insuring Harvard owned, leased, or borrowed property while being shipped/transported outside of a Harvard campus, Harvard owned or leased contents located in buildings not owned or managed by the University, property that is customarily stored and/or used outdoors, property that is regularly moving between different locations within the United States, and property that must be insured for a specific value other than replacement cost (e.g. required by a lease or loan agreement);

 - Various specialty programs insuring Harvard located property outside the United States